GanitLLM: Difficulty-Aware Bengali Mathematical Reasoning through Curriculum-GRPO

 We applied a rigorous data filtering pipeline to the collected datasets listed in \cref{tab:datasets_q_a_status}, ensuring that the resulting data is high-quality, well-formatted, deduplicated, and decontaminated.

 \paragraph{Quality Screening:} The problems and solutions in the datasets can be categorized as follows: (i) human-annotated, (ii) human-translated, (iii) LLM-generated, (iv) LLM-translated, and (v) Google-translated.
 Two evaluators manually evaluated randomly sampled subsets from all datasets (100 from each) to ensure rigorous quality screening.
-The manual evaluation result is reported in the \cref{tab:datasets_q_a_status}.
+Manual evaluation results are reported in \cref{tab:datasets_q_a_status}.
 The background and expertise of the evaluators are summarized in \cref{app:evaluator}.

-As expected, the manual evaluation shows that human-annotated, human-translated, and LLM-translated datasets exhibited higher quality than LLM-generated synthetic datasets.
-After quality screening, only low-error datasets were retained (accuracy > 95\%), reducing the total size from about $\sim$1.5M to $\sim$1.1M instances.
+As expected, the manual evaluation shows that human-annotated, human-translated, and LLM-translated datasets exhibit higher quality than LLM-generated synthetic datasets.
+After quality screening, only low-error datasets were retained (accuracy > 95\%), reducing the total size from $\sim$1.5M to $\sim$1.1M instances.

 \paragraph{Rule-based Filtering:} We applied rule-based filtering to the selected datasets to ensure consistency and verifiability.
 Specifically, (i) only solutions with numerical values were retained to allow for verifiable rewards, (ii) only problems containing at least 99\% Bengali characters were included, and (iii) multiple-choice questions were excluded.